 There are also numerous local markets on different days of the week in many surrounding towns, villages and resorts.

 With an unbeatable climate, superb location, world-wide famous Mediterranean gastronomy and endless possibilities for all, the picturesque Spanish village of Algorfa is an ideal place to live or visit – all year round!

-Little more than a ten minute drive, between Torrevieja and Orihuela Costa, there are seven kilometres of golden sandy beaches, solitary bays of crystal clear waters, five sailing ports, four 18-hole golf courses, horse riding schools, two aquatic parks and all kinds of facilities for sports and leisure, young and old alike, and this small paradise is only 30-minutes from Alicante airport to the North and 25-minutes to San Javier (Murcia) airport to the South.
+Little more than a ten minute drive, between Torrevieja and Orihuela Costa, there are seven kilometres of golden sandy beaches in the town of Guardamar, solitary bays of crystal clear waters, five sailing ports, four 18-hole golf courses, horse riding schools, two aquatic parks and all kinds of facilities for sports and leisure, young and old alike, and this small paradise is only 30-minutes from Alicante airport to the North and 25-minutes to San Javier (Murcia) airport to the South.